FuXi-TC: A generative framework integrating deep learning and physics-based models for improved tropical cyclone forecasts: Results

-Compared with traditional NWP models, one of the key advantages of deep learning approaches lies in their dramatically improved computational efficiency and reduced resource demands, particularly for large domains and high-resolution forecasts.
-As shown in Table~\ref{tab:performance_metric_AFHQ}, the WRF model running on 32 CPUs requires approximately 83 minutes to complete a single forecast.
-In contrast, FuXi-TC produces the same forecast within only 2 seconds on a single GPU.
-This represents an acceleration of more than three orders of magnitude.
-Such efficiency enables rapid updates, facilitates ensemble forecasting at scale, and significantly lowers the computational cost of high-resolution typhoon prediction, making FuXi-TC highly suitable for real-time operational applications.
+Compared with traditional NWP models, a primary advantage of deep learning approaches is their drastically improved computational efficiency and reduced resource demands, particularly for large-domain and high-resolution forecasts.
+As detailed in Table~\ref{tab:runtime_comparison}, the WRF model at \(0.1^\circ\) resolution requires approximately 11.5 hours on 32 CPUs to complete a single 120-hour forecast under typical operational configurations.
+In contrast, FuXi-TC-\(0.1^\circ\) generates a forecast with equivalent lead time and resolution in just 2 minutes on a single GPU, corresponding to a speedup of over two orders of magnitude.
+This efficiency enables rapid update cycles, facilitates large-scale ensemble forecasting, and significantly lowers the computational cost of high-resolution TC prediction, making FuXi-TC-\(0.1^\circ\) feasible for real-time operational applications.